ONSdigital/dp-standards/api-standards/structure.md

     * A field which always returns numbers and may contain decimal places (15.7) is a float or similar
     * A field which may contain "10500", "10.51" or "X" (such as statistical observations) may be a string
   * Timestamps should be UTC (optionally, with a timezone)
-  * Root endpoint IDs should always be referred to as `id`, rather than name-spaced.
-All IDs under this level will need descriptive placeholder names. e.g. /datasets/<id>/editions/<edition> where /datasets is the root endpoint
+  * Root endpoint IDs should be referred to as `identifier`, rather than name-spaced.
+All IDs under this level will need descriptive placeholder names. e.g. /datasets/<identifier>/editions/<edition> where /datasets is the root endpoint

 ### Methods & Behaviours
  * Use the `GET` method for search endpoints
  * `POST` endpoints should typically generate IDs, and these should use GUIDs not auto-incrementing counts

- ### Links
+ ### _links
-* All endpoints must return a `links.self` subdoc in their response,
+* All endpoints must return a `_links.self` subdoc in their response,
-* Resources should avoid a nested list by having a links to list endpoints
+* Resources should avoid a nested list by having a links to list endpoints or using `_embedded`
 * Responses must contain fully qualified URLs, though this may be managed by the API router
 * `Links` object contains descriptively named objects which each contain an `id` (optional) and `url` field e.g.